shreyagummadi/Robot_Programming/FinalProject/Final-Project-Group11/doc/README.md

 To add maze in simulator:
 ------
-	-User input in address path to the maze and selects one	in the config maze"
+	-User input in address path to the maze and selects one	in the config maze" (see details steps below)

 Program Output